US military releases footage of Russian fighter jet forcing down American drone over Black Sea - KTVZ

 The Kremlin has said a decision on whether to retrieve the drone will come from Russia’s Ministry of Defense.

 “This is the prerogative of the military.
-If they believe that it is necessary for our interests and our security in the Black Sea, they will do it,” Kremlin spokesperson Dmitry Peskov told reporters on a conference call.
+If they believe that it is necessary for our interests and our security in the Black Sea, they will do it,” Kremlin spokesperson Dmitry Peskov told reporters on a conference call Thursday.

 Peskov said he did not know what the ministry has decided.